 Auraliya is situated in an acre of tropical garden adorned by frangipani trees and coconut palms with breathtaking views over the property.
 The villa is located in the middle of the idyllic Palatugaha beach enhanced by a stunning, unspoilt coral lagoon – one of only four villas with direct access to the beach on this exceptional reef-protected stretch of coastline.

 Auraliya was conceived as a family retreat and we have taken great care to incorporate our own personal style from the layout of the property with its open air cloistered walkways, to the indigenous artwork.
 The speaker system provides for iPod piped music through the walkways and pavilions and the fiber optic stars in the pool add to the special ambiance of Auraliya.

 Since it offers some of the safest year-round swimming and snorkeling on the South coast, Auraliya is also an especially good choice for families with children.

-Most International flights arrive at night which speeds up the journey.
-We are happy to suggest and arrange transport options to Auraliya, which are charged at cost.
-Contact us with questions about directions to Auraliya
+Most international flights arrive at night which speeds up the journey.
+We are happy to suggest and arrange transport options to Auraliya, which are charged at a cost.
+Contact us with questions about directions to Auraliya.

 history of Auraliya

 When we acquired the land on which Auraliya sits, there was a very different house called Oro meaning ‘Gold’ in Norwegian.
 Palatugaha Beach was what sold the place to us.
 We began converting the existing property into the family holiday home to which we hoped to return year after year.

 We recruited the eminent Australian architect Bruce Fell-Smith.
 Through our collaboration with Bruce we were able to include many of our own details such as the cruciform pool designed for all ages and the inclusion of window seats in all the bedrooms.
 We designed our own beds, and all the furniture in the sitting pavilion was made locally in Talpe.